Contact Number

 Visit Big Basin by Public Transit

-Santa Cruz Metro is now offering weekend service during spring and summer months to Big Basin Redwoods State Park on Bus Route 35.
+Santa Cruz Metro has extended weekend and holiday service through December 18 to Big Basin Redwoods State Park on Bus Route 35.
 View the bus schedule and more information.
 No entrance fee or reservation is required for visitors who arrive by bus.
 Save money and reduce greenhouse gas emissions, take the bus!

 Visiting Big Basin Redwoods